IBM-Bluemix-Docs/mobile/index.md

 For convenience, the credentials for the services associated with your project are shown on the **Project Overview** page under the **Credentials** section.

+### Get Code
+{: #get_code}

+When you have completed the configuration and setup of your project with your selected capabilities, you can download the code that enables you to run the mobile app.
+Your downloaded project is pre-configured with the required SDK dependencies and credentials for each capability that you configured.

 Select **Download Code** to generate and download the code for your project.
-For more information about downloading the code, see [Get code](https://console.bluemix.net/docs/cloudnative/get_code.html).

-Also, note that you can deploy your project to {{site.data.keyword.cloud_notm}} by clicking on the *Create Toolchain* button.

 ## Starter kits